-I am a PhD candidate and part-time instructor at Memorial University.
-My primary research is in the field of Resistance Studies; my dissertation focuses on representations of protest and dissent in literary texts and public discourse.
+I am a researcher, teacher, editor, and sometimes journalist.
+My primary research is in the field of Resistance Studies; my PhD dissertation focuses on representations of protest and dissent in literary texts and public discourse.
 I also publish in the field of Energy Humanities, specifically looking at resistance to extractive industries and corporate social responsibility for extractive companies.
-If you’d like to know more about my scholarly pursuits, see the Academic section of this site or my full CV.
+If you’d like to know more about my scholarly pursuits and teaching, see the Academic section of this site or my full CV.

 Along with my academic research interests, I am something of a political creature (my undergrad degree is in political science).
 I am active with a number of grassroots social justice and environmental groups.
-I helped found the pro-democracy People’s Assembly NL and work with, among others, the Social Justice Co-operative NL and the East Coast Fracking Awareness Group.
+I helped found the pro-democracy People’s Assembly NL and work with, among others, the Social Justice Co-operative NL.
 I am not affiliated with any political parties.

-These interests in NL culture, society, and politics have prompted writing for local news outlets, like the NL Independent, and also made creating this website seem like a good idea for occasional writing (time will tell).
+These interests in NL culture, society, and politics have prompted writing for media outlets, like the NL Independent, and also made creating this website seem like a good idea for occasional writing.
 Feel free to get in touch with me by leaving a comment on this site, saying hi on Twitter (@jwpnfld) or send an email to jwpnfld at gmail dot com.